Yosemite National Park Hikes

 During the spring, fall and winter months, trails are not maintained and unknown hazards may exist.

 if you are not acclimated.
 Be careful with

-, and please don't leave a trace where you've been.
+your food, and please don't leave a trace where you've been.

 Hike without leaving a trace.
 Thank you.

 Footloose is rated the #1 sporting goods store by Ski Magazine, and by Mammoth locals.
 Known for their SureFeet master ski boot fittings, they carry a full line of top brands in their very large store.
 You can rent skis online in the winter, and rent regular bikes and mountain bikes in summer.